celestial-bean/sus-balls/README.md

 click "load unpacked"

 # step 4
-add the "sus balls" folder
+add the "sus-balls-main" folder (or whatever you named it)

 # step 5
 highlight some balls